rthennan/ZerodhaWebsocket/README.md

 # Zerodha Websocket for Nifty500, Nifty Options and BankNifty Options
 Acquire and store tick data for NSE (India) stocks, Index Futures and Index Options from Zerodha.

-Highlights:
+**Highlights:**
- - Automates entire pipeline including daily login for Zerodha API app.
+ - Automates the entire pipeline including daily login for Zerodha API app.
  - Dynamically gets the latest Nifty 500 list and weekly options for current and next week for Nifty and Bank Nifty
  - The Nifty 500 list is maintained and **appended** locally.
    - When the Nifty 500 list is updated by NSE, only additions are updated in the local list.
 If a stock is removed from Nifty 500, the code still retains it and tries subscribing to it.